Post-Fed taper tantrum? Not this time, market strategists say

 “I’m still very much overweight on EM risk assets,” he added.

 (These interviews were conducted in the Reuters Global Markets Forum chat room on Refinitiv Messenger.
-Join GMF: https://refini.tv/33uoFoQ)
+Join GMF: refini.tv/33uoFoQ)

+Reporting by Divya Chowdhury in Mumbai and Lisa Pauline Mattackal in Bengaluru; Editing by Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.